-Materials – For the backyard gardener, the choices are almost unlimited.
-Price will likely drive some of the decision making on this, as well as aesthetic considerations and your overall purpose.
+For the backyard gardener, the choices are almost unlimited.
+The price will likely drive some of the decision-making on this, as well as aesthetic considerations and your overall purpose.
 All have advantages and disadvantages.

 Support/Framework Options: wood (rots quickly), plastic, aluminum, and iron.
 Some have flat eaves, others have curved eaves.

-Covering Options: glass (most expensive but lasts longest, also looks beautiful) a chore to clean, Twin-wall polycarbonate sheet (typical 10-year lifespan), fibreglass (will discolour over time), plastic (cheap but effective), PVC, acrylic (very expensive).
+Covering Options: glass (most expensive but lasts longest, also looks beautiful) a chore to clean, Twin-wall polycarbonate sheet (typical 10-year lifespan), fiberglass (will discolor over time), plastic (cheap but effective), PVC, acrylic (very expensive).

-Design –Design style can also be evaluated, which is the fun part.
-Traditional types of greenhouse “architecture” include A-Frame, Dome, Gothic (arched), Lean-To (next to a home or garage).
+Design style can also be evaluated, which is the fun part.
+Traditional types of greenhouse “architecture” include A-Frame, Dome, Gothic (arched), and Lean-To (next to a home or garage).